-What "reactive" actually appears like in practice
+What "reactive" really appears like in practice

 What a proactive posture looks like